habroshan/Security-of-AI/Readme.md

 # AI Security and Privacy Lab Environment

-This repository contains a comprehensive lab environment and educational materials for exploring AI/ML security and privacy concepts, based on the CyBOK (Cyber Security Body of Knowledge) Security and Privacy of AI Knowledge Guide.
+This repository contains a comprehensive lab environment and educational materials for exploring AI/ML security and privacy concepts, based on the CyBOK (Cyber Security Body of Knowledge) Security and Privacy of AI Knowledge Area.

 ## Overview